Donner

 These buttons open retailer search results and may include affiliate tracking where available.
 Stock and listing status can change without notice.

-The DDP-200 scores higher in Night Practice, while the KDP75 edges ahead in Portability.
+The DDP-200 scores higher in quiet practice, while the KDP75 is stronger in portability.
 The DDP-200 costs $200 less.
-Choose the DDP-200 if you prioritize quiet practice.
+Choose the DDP-200 if quiet practice matters most.

-Kawai KDP75 →The DDP-200 scores higher in Night Practice, while the SE-1 edges ahead in Portability.
+Kawai KDP75 →The DDP-200 scores higher in quiet practice, while the SE-1 is stronger in portability.
 The SE-1 costs $100 less.
-Choose the DDP-200 if you prioritize quiet practice.
+Choose the DDP-200 if quiet practice matters most.

-Donner SE-1 →The DDP-200 scores higher in Beginner and Night Practice and Touch Reality and Value.
+Donner SE-1 →The DDP-200 scores higher in beginner support, quiet practice, piano-like touch and value for money.
 The DP-460K costs $99 less.
-Choose the DDP-200 if you prioritize beginner-friendly features.
+Choose the DDP-200 if beginner-friendly features matters most.

 Read more →A console digital piano is the closest thing to an acoustic upright you'll find without tuning and hammers.
 With a fixed cabinet, built-in three-pedal unit, and speakers voiced for the room, it behaves like a piece of furniture first and an instrument second.
 This guide explains what separates a great console from a middling one, which features actually matter at home, and which models deliver the best balance of touch, tone, and craftsmanship.